 The SIP B2BUA acts as refresher for the Session-Timer mechanism as defined in RFC 4028.
-If the endpoints indicate support for the UPDATE method during call-setup, then the SIP B2BUA will use an UPDATE message after a default of 150 seconds to check if the endpoints are still alive and responsive.
-Both endpoints can renegotiate the timer within a range of 45 seconds and 3600 seconds by default.
-All values can be tuned in the sip:provider CE configuration.
+If the endpoints indicate support for the UPDATE method during call-setup, then the SIP B2BUA will use an UPDATE message if enabled per peer, domain or subscriber via Provisioning to check if the endpoints are still alive and responsive.
+Both endpoints can renegotiate the timer within a configurable range.
+All values can be tuned using the Admin Panel or the APIs using Peer-, Domain- and Subscriber-Preferences.